DLR-SC/RiQue/README.md

 * User: find count of all the packages units
 * Response by bot: Outputs count of all packages in the project

+* User: find count of all the regions
+* Response by bot: Outputs count of all packages in the project

 * User: find count of all compilation units
+* Response by bot: Outputs count of compilation units in the project

+* User: find count of all buildings
 * Response by bot: Outputs count of compilation units in the project

 * User: give me count of all the services units